nezort11/egorindev.com/content/posts/images-in-python-django-and-pillow.md

 # Pillow

-Pillow uses **ImageFile** class to store image data/file stream.
-We use pillow
+Pillow uses `ImageFile` class to store image data/file stream.
+We use pillow to:
-to:

-1. Parse file as image and get additional imaging information.
+1. Parse file as image and get additional imaging information

-2. Perform manipulation to that file as to image (crop, resize, convert, etc.).
+2. Perform manipulation to that file as to image (crop, resize, convert, etc.)

 In my project I used pillow to get specific image information (for validation and manipulation) from **plain bytes object or stream**.
 And then convert this